 just said to her even though she doesn’t fully understand them.
 And now she is constantly pointing at things to get their names.
 Her language skills are now coming along very rapidly.
 She knows all of us by name, and she is absolutely adorable.
 She’s extremely outgoing.
 She will go to anybody, and she is seldom upset about anything.

 General Powell credits his daughter Anne’s parenting skills as the reason for Abby’s even keel.

 She is a product of my daughter’s very disciplined approach to raising her two kids.
 She eats at exactly the same time every day-no changes, no shifting, no giving her food except at the appointed time.
 She gets her snacks in between her regular feedings at the appointed time.
 She’s on a regular diet, which is varied; she’s now starting to vary it herself, eating more bananas and more apples.
 She goes to bed at exactly the same time every night.
 So there’s no confusion in her mind about what life is supposed to be like and what’s expected of her.

 Not surprisingly, considering his military background, General Powell is a great believer when it comes to adding structure to a child’s upbringing.

-It’s always been my belief in child raising as well that children need to know what “box” they’re supposed to live in, and it should be a very constrained box initially so that they develop habits and they develop behavior and they know what is right and what is wrong.
+It’s always been my belief in child-raising as well that children need to know what “box” they’re supposed to live in, and it should be a very constrained box initially so that they develop habits and they develop behavior and they know what is right and what is wrong.
 And as they grow, the box gets bigger.
 When they hit 21, you get rid of the box.
-Anne is very good at that, and the baby is coming along the same way.
+Anne is very good at that, and the baby is coming in the same way.